ros-workshop/slam-navigation/README.md

 </details>

-* You should have installed the Husky Debian packages `ros-kinetic-husky-simulator` and `ros-kinetic-husky-viz` yesterday using `apt`.
-For this session, install the `ros-kinetic-husky-navigation` package also.
+* You should have installed the Husky Debian packages `ros-melodic-husky-simulator` and `ros-melodic-husky-viz` yesterday using `apt`.
+For this session, install the `ros-melodic-husky-navigation` package also.

 <details><summary>Click for a hint</summary>

 ```
-sudo apt install ros-kinetic-husky-simulator ros-kinetic-husky-viz ros-kinetic-husky-navigation
+sudo apt install ros-melodic-husky-simulator ros-melodic-husky-viz ros-melodic-husky-navigation
 ```

 </details>

-* The `ros-kinetic-husky-navigation` Debian package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop, they will be installed automatically.
+* The `ros-melodic-husky-navigation` Debian package is dependent on the `gmapping` and `move_base` ROS packages that are used in this workshop, they will be installed automatically.

 ## Launching the SLAM and Navigation Stacks